open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0-snapshot/releases/releases/index.md

 ## UI Improvements

-- Simplified Landing Page to make adoption easier for new users.
+- Simplified Landing Page to make the adoption easier for new users.
 We’ll keep iterating on improving UX for first-time users.
 - Simplified Explore view with improved asset details section.
-The filtering left panel is not part of the filtering selection at the top.
+The filtering left panel is now part of the filtering selection at the top.
 - Lineage View now supports column pagination and filtering.
 - Views show their DDL on the Table details page.